 Participants are expected to attend two one-hour virtual meetings per month during the semester.
 They are also expected to implement at least one quantitative activity using NEON data with their students, provide feedback on materials produced by other FMN members, and contribute modifications or new content to the QUBESHub NEON page, a growing database of classroom-ready quantitative lessons and resources.

-Visit our Upcoming Events page to find the next FMN application deadline.
+Please visit our Upcoming Events page to find the next FMN application deadline.